BenMactavsin/Roblox-Luau-Global-Extractor/README.md

 ![image](https://user-images.githubusercontent.com/69454747/146632095-9219fb28-8a98-4c1a-8c8d-198f0ad59855.png)

-5. Copy the contents of file (Use notepad if you don't have a code editor to open the `.lua` or `.luau` file.) that you saved earlier into the `ModuleScript` named `GlobalList` that came with `RobloxLuauGlobalVariableFetcher.rbxmx` file inside the folder.
+5. Copy the contents of file that you saved earlier, into the `ModuleScript` named `RobloxLuauGlobalList` that came with `RobloxLuauGlobalVariableFetcher.rbxmx` file, inside the `RobloxLuauGlobalVariableFetcher` folder.

 ![image](https://user-images.githubusercontent.com/69454747/146632131-02758455-d6d9-4336-9a9c-46c50a7e8cd6.png)